Best Free Online Proofreading Tools For Research

-There are many free online proofreading tools available on the Internet.
+There are many free online AI proofreading tools available on the Internet.
 Some of these tools are paid while some are free.
-However, these popular online proofreading tools are geared towards bloggers, content creators, and essay writers.
+However, these popular online proofreading tools are geared towards bloggers and content creators

 Unfortunately, this leaves many technical, academic, and scientific writers such as researchers and graduate students with generalized tools that are not as specific or useful as they could be.

 For example, one pet peeve cited by many academic writers is the blanket classification of passive voice as an error by online proofreaders such as Grammarly, whereas it is commonly used in scientific writing.